ChicoState/ux-rosetta-song/phaseIII/README.md

 ## Findings

-All of our tests had extremely high ratings from the partisipants in terms of statisfaction (greater than 4.5/5 average) except for our task 1, which had an average of 3.86/5.
-When taking an average of all task ratings, the average came out to exactly 4.5/5 across all task, and the average standard deviation was 0.903.
+All of our tests had extremely high ratings from the partisipants in terms of statisfaction (greater than 4.5/5 average) except for our task 1, (m = 3.86/5).
+When taking an average of all task ratings, the average came out to (m = 4.5/5) across all task, and the average (sd = .903).

 Task 1 and task 3 were the only tasks to specifically be given criticism in the debrief, but task 1 much more so.
 A majority of participants either listed their least favorite part of the experience as the "transfer cart" or the "profile section".
 Task 1 also had the highest standard deviation at 1.35, and had by far the most amount of variation in scores, along with task 3, which had the second highest standard deviation at 1.133.